Safe Ministry Policy and Guidelines

 Where parents or guardians are readily accessible they should be sought to administer first aid.
 If a parent or guardian is not available two workers should be present to administer first aid, and if possible those workers should include at least one female over the age of 18 years.

-Parents and guardians should be informed of any injury or medical treatment given to a child / young person.
+Parents and guardians should be informed of any injury or medical treatment given to a child or young person and an incident report form filled out and held at the office.

 Where an injury to a child or young person is more than minor, workers should comply with the following procedures:

+vi.
+Record in writing the incident – including date and detailed description of the incident and the consequences

 vii.
-Record in writing the incident – including date and detailed description of the incident and the consequences.

-viii.
-Make a report to Diocesan Insurance Officer (this should be done by the Senior Minister).
+Make a report to Diocesan Insurance Officer (this should be done by the Senior Minister)

-Important medical information as to a child’s health should be obtained from parents and guardians (see Item 16 Record Keeping).
-This should be made available to Group Leaders who are responsible for ensuring every worker is aware of important health information such as allergies and serious medical conditions.
+Important medical information as to a child’s health should be obtained from parents and guardians (see 16) Record Keeping).
+This should be made available to Team Leaders who are responsible for ensuring every worker is aware of important health information such as allergies and serious medical conditions.

 Where children / young people need to be evacuated the following procedures apply:

+iii.
+Children / young people should be walked to the nearest exit and collection point (the grassed area between the rectory and the villas) - call the roll

 iv.
-Children / young people should be walked to the nearest exit and collection point (the grassed area between the rectory and the villas).
-Call the roll.

-v.
-Keep the children / young people calm.
+Keep the children and young people calm

 vi.
-Workers should never attempt to deal with fire – the responsibility of workers is to remove children / young people to safety.
+Workers should never attempt to deal with a fire – the responsibility of workers is to remove children and young people to safety

+vii.
+A senior worker is responsible for contacting authorities once the children and young people are safe

 viii.
-The senior worker is responsible for contacting authorities once the children / young people are safe.
+If smoke is present have everyone crawl on all fours

 ix.
-If smoke is present have everyone crawl on all fours.

-x.
-Parents and guardians will collect children/ young people from the collection point – mark off roll as they leave.
+Parents and guardians will collect children and young people from the collection point – mark off roll as they leave

 An evacuation drill should be held once a year.
 Children should be given warning that the drill is a practice only to ensure they do not become alarmed.